Bootstrap-Assisted Inference for Generalized Grenander-type Estimators: Technical Results and Omitted Details

-As alluded to in these examples, it turns out that the problems are attributable to the fact that either $\Phi(I) \cap [l,u]$ or $\Phi^{-}([l,u])$ is not closed.
-That this is so is a consequence of the following lemma, which shows that one can indeed obtain a result in the spirit of \eqref{Westling and Carone Lemma 1} as long as $\Phi(I) \cap [l,u]$ and $\Phi^{-}([l,u])$ are closed.
+The problems highlighted by the example are attributable to the fact that $\Phi(I) \cap [l,u]$ is not closed.
+Fortunately, it turns out that one can obtain a result in the spirit of \eqref{Westling and Carone Lemma 1} as long as $\Phi(I) \cap [l,u]$ is closed.
+The following lemma gives a precise statement.